Genesys Predictive Routing for Customer Service (BO06) for Genesys Engage on premises

-Business leaders want to improve their business Key Performance Indicators (KPI), leverage the innovation in Artificial Intelligence and drive business decisions with the abundance of data and context available in their business.
-Predictive Routing uses machine learning to support optimization of Service KPIs.
+Companies want to improve their business Key Performance Indicators (KPI), capitalize on innovation in Artificial Intelligence and drive business decisions with the abundance of data and context available.
+Predictive Routing uses machine learning to support optimization of Customer Service KPIs.

-Service KPIs gather any types of metrics measuring a Customer Experience or Efficiency outcome of an interaction, as opposed to Sales KPIs that measure the Sales Outcome of an interaction.
+Customer Service KPIs are metrics measuring a customer experience or efficiency outcome of an interaction, as opposed to Sales KPIs that measure the sales outcome of an interaction.
 Service KPIs can be of two types:

-- Customer Experience or Service outcome such as Net Promotor Score (NPS), Customer Satisfaction (CSAT), First Contact Resolution (FCR), and Customer Effort Score (CES)
+- Customer experience outcome such as Net Promotor Score (NPS), Customer Satisfaction (CSAT), First Contact Resolution (FCR), and Customer Effort Score (CES)

-- Operational efficiency metrics such as Handle Time (AHT), transfers, hold count, hold time, case open/closed, back office tasks opened, and field technical sent
+- Operational efficiency metrics such as Handle Time (AHT), transfers, hold count, hold time, cases open/closed, and back-office tasks opened

 Predictive Routing also applies to Sales & Marketing KPIs.
-See Engage/SL06 Genesys Predictive Routing for Sales (SL06) for Genesys Engage
+See Genesys Predictive Routing for Sales (SL06) for Genesys Engage on-premises

 Use Case Benefits*